learnbyexample/cli-computing/cli_computing.md

 0
 ```

-You can use `-d` and `-f` to check if the path is a valid directory and file respectively.
+You can use the `-d` and `-f` options to check if the path is a valid directory and file respectively.
 The `-s` option checks if the file exists and its size is greater than zero.
 The `-x` option checks if the file exists and is executable.
 See `help test` and [bash manual: Conditional Expressions](https://www.gnu.org/software/bash/manual/bash.html#Bash-Conditional-Expressions) for a complete list of such options.

 ### String comparisons